JahsiasWhite/calculator-app/README.md

    - If you weren't redirected, enter http://localhost:3000/ in your webbrowser

-## Questions
-TECHNOLOGY QUESTIONS
-Are you familiar with any of these technologies?
-How long have you worked with them?
-Say a number between 1 being WEAK and 5 being STRONG on how comfortable you are with them.
-1. Ionic - 1
-2. Cordova - 1
-3. Capacitor - 1
-4. JavaScript - 3
-5. ReactJS - 3
-6. NodeJS - 4
-7. AngularJS - 1
-8. AWS - 4
-9. Azure - 2
-10. Linux - 4
-11. Git - 5
-12. JSON - 4

-Coding Interview Questions
-1. Let and Const use ______ scoping.
-   Block
-3. An array inside of an array is called what?
-   Nested array
-5. Describe a ternary and describe its syntax?
-   A ternary operator is an operator that takes in 3 operands.
-The ternary operator in javascript acts as a shortened if statement.
-Two examples are below <br>
-   var result = CONDITIONAL ?
-IF_TRUE : IF_FALSE <br>
-   var result = ( height > 5 ) ?
-'You are tall enough to ride!' : 'Sorry, you are too short!'

-   Here, the result is set to the second operand if the first operand/conditonal is true and set to the third operand if the first operand/conditional is false.

 ## TODO / Bugs
  * App does not elegantly switch between portrait and landscape viewing